Pinky Toe Blister: Causes & How To Prevent

 Also, be aware that if you’re wearing shoes with mesh uppers, water can get in from the outside, compromise the adhesive and the patch may dislodge.
 Read more about the pros and cons of ENGO Patches here.

-Here’s the ENGO 6-Pack.
+Here’s the ENGO 6-Pack, below.
 Use either the large or small ovals from this pack, depending on the size of the coverage you need.

 Of course, if your little toe is bent and this is the cause of recurring blistering on the outside of the toe, surgically straightening the toe is one solution.
 It may seem extreme, and you wouldn’t have toe surgery willy-nilly.
 But I’ve seen toes where this is a good option.
 Consider toe surgery if: